 Book a trip to Disneyland and/or Southern California at a Discount!

 If you’re thinking of booking a trip to Disneyland or Southern California, then please consider booking through Get Away Today by clicking on this link.
 I’m an affiliate of Get Away Today and not only does Get Away Today offer the best deals on hotels, including free night specials and exclusive offers like free breakfast, free parking and waived resort fees at select hotels, but Disneyland tickets are also available at a discount.
 Layaway plans are also available for Southern California vacation packages, with the first payment beginning as low as $125.
 Additionally, you can receive an extra $10 off any 2-night or longer Southern California package by using the promo code CACTUS.

 In the meantime, here are some of my favorite pictures of our trips to Disneyland!

 Three generations on Dumbo!

-I love this picture I took of my mom on Radiator Springs Racer 🙂
+My mom on Radiator Springs Racer 🙂

 One of our favorite rides – Toy Story Midway Mania.